Jacob’s Twiglets are a crunchy, nobbly, twig-shaped snack. But are Twiglets vegan?

 The label says ‘suitable for vegetarians’ so read on to discover what Twiglets are made of and whether vegans can eat Twiglets or not.

 Are Twiglets vegan?

-Twiglets can be said to be vegan-friendly because they do not contain any animal-derived ingredients.
+Twiglets are vegan because they contain no animal products.
 Twiglets are labelled as ‘suitable for vegetarians’ but are not labelled as vegan.
-This is because they are made in a factory that also produces non-vegan items.
+This is because they are made in a factory that also handles milk and eggs.